Aratemori/Aratemori/README.md

 ## Hey..
 I'm Aratemori - this is my profile in the GitHub

-### Im just beginner frontend/system(administrator) developer(I'm just studying, don't waiting expectations from me)))

-- Studying JS, C++(C) and Python.
+- Studying.
 I don't know any programming language, and I'm don't working(I torture myself this many language)
 - I'm dumb(I'm just studying!) and whining about the code
 - I'm hoping for some advice, but there won't be any.
 - Don't making full projects(just studying, after - we'll see)